Ben-zie/HDX_Proj-1/README.md

 See Wiki for resources and implementation : links to APIs and documentations, more precise explanations about functions ans development choices.

 Anyway see below for usefull documentations.
-If you too are interested in working with DATA, public health and humanitarian news, feel free to contact me and share.
+If you too are interested in working with DATA, public health and humanitarian news, I would be most pleased to meet and share through this Git-Hub chanel.

 ## Humanitarian Data eXchange (HDX) :
 ### **Humaniratrian eXchange Langage (HXL)**